 Lou Seipel, Pastor

 Lou was reared in Monroe, North Carolina, the child of Paul and Mary Riggins.
-Lou, and Lynne (her twin sister) were the youngest of 5 children.
+Lou and Lynne (her twin sister) are the youngest of 5 children.
 She attended Monroe High School and Greensboro College, where she received a Bachelor of Arts in Religion and Philosophy.
-Lou attended the Methodist Theological School in Ohio and was ordained an elder in 1983.
-Her first parish was a 6 point charge in Washington County, and has served as a variety of church sizes throughout her career, with her last church appointment in Powell.
-She has served the last 8 years under special appointment, working with under-resourced families, living in section 8 housing and working with Ohio State University’s International Poverty Solutions Collaborative.
-Lou is a member of the YMCA Downtown Board, the Homeless Families Foundation, the Weinland Park Collaborative, and the Ohio Presbyterian Retirement Services Senior Independence Board.
+Lou attended the Methodist Theological School in Ohio, where she received her Masters of Divinity, and was ordained an elder in 1983.
+Her first parish was a six-point charge (six separate churches) in Washington County, and while she has delighted in serving a variety of churches throughout her career; her last church appointment prior to Broad St. was in Powell, OH, culminating in 2002.

-For the past 7 years, Lou has been a Certified Trainer of the Bridges Out of Poverty curriculum that explains the hidden rules of economic class, making diverse communities better able to understand and work with persons of different economic backgrounds.
-Her work at OSU has initiated the development of a new workforce development model and a research project designed to examine the cliff effect, the results of which are intended to influence welfare policy.
+Lou is a Certified Trainer of the Bridges Out of Poverty curriculum which explains the hidden rules of economic class, making diverse communities better able to understand and work with persons of different economic backgrounds.
+Her work in this area has influenced best practices in service delivery, patient engagement within medicine, housing management, and community relations.

 Lou and Craig are the extremely proud parents of two grown sons, Zach and Sam.
-Zachary is a Lieutenant in the US Army, stationed in Fort Hood, Texas.
-He and his finance, Sheri Kimes, are scheduled to be married in May of 2013.
-Sam currently lives in Chicago, and is with United Health Care in the division of International Sales.
+Zachary is a Captain in the US Army, stationed in New York.
+Sam and his wife, Jennifer, reside in Mission Viejo, California, with their daughter, Madeline and son, Bennett.

 Gary Everts, Chancel Choir Director